Communist West Pointer Spenser Rapone Gets Kicked Out of the Army

 WEST POINT KNEW HE WAS A COMMUNIST

-West Point knew about his Communist agenda for two years before he graduate and his former teacher said there are more just like him.
+West Point knew about his Communist agenda for two years before he graduated and his former teacher said there are more just like him.

 Lt.
 Col. Heffington told The Daily Caller, “I had seen similar attitudes on soldiers getting out of the Army before.
 He was critical of the war strategy in Afghanistan as being a continuation of imperialism.”